 - Short Grain Rice: More amylopectin in the grains; releases lots of starch during cooking; sticky and creamy when cooked.

 - Brown Rice: Only the hull is removed during processing; the bran is retained, resulting in more fiber and nutrients.
-Takes longer to cook than white rice because the outer layer is harder.
+It takes longer to cook than white rice because the outer layer is harder.

 - Basmati Rice: Long grain rice, aromatic (smells like popcorn when cooking), cooks up fluffy and separate.